-Impacts Mitigation Measures Significance After Mitigation UTILITIES AND SERVICE S YSTEMS Utility impacts associated with wastewater, water, stormwater facilities, and solid waste disposal would be less than significant.
-No mitigation measures are required.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation UTILITIES AND SERVICE S Utility impacts associated with wastewater, water, stormwater facilities, and solid waste disposal would be less than significant.
+YSTEMS No mitigation measures are required.
 Less Than Significant Implementation of the REGPA would result in potentially significant impacts related to the need for new transmission lines to serve future solar development.
 UTIL-1: Projects within the western solar energy group will not exceed a combined maximum of 250 MW or 1,500 acres.
 Future projects within the Western Solar Energy Group shall be limited to a combined maximum of 250 MW or 1,500 acres of development area).
 The County shall implement a tracking program to ensure all future solar development projects within the Western Solar Energy Group do not exceed 250 MW.
 Once the 250 MW (or 1,500 acres of development area) is reached, the County shall not approve further projects within the Western Solar Energy Group unless project applicants can provide proof of adequate and existing transmission capabilities for the project.
 UTIL-2: Projects within the Southern and Eastern Solar Energy Groups will be required have necessary and/or adequate transmission lines.
-Future development within the Southern and Eastern Solar Energy Groups shall be required to include the necessary transmission lines or provide proof of adequate transmission capabilities Less Than Significant
+Future development within the Southern and Eastern Solar Energy Groups shall be required to include the necessary transmission lines or provide proof of adequate transmission capabilities for the project.
+Less Than Significant